enjoy-digital/pcie_screamer/README.md

 * 3. Have the packets sent over UDP in order to ease the creation of wireshark dissectors
 * 4. Python (scapy?) based communication tool

+The board connect to daughter boards over SATA cable.
+In fact, Signal Integrity is a key when doing PCIe.
+SATA cable are the cheapest way to keep the signal integrity in this case.

+![Daughter Board(doc/SATA2PCIe.png)